Frequently Asked Questions

 Yes, please do!
-The more the merrier.
 All attendees will need to RSVP for the screening and awards ceremony.
 Attendance information will be emailed to entrants at the beginning of the Fall semester or quarter.

 If my project wins at the Festival, how will I find out that I won if I am unable to attend the awards ceremony?

-Winners not in attendance will be notified by mail or email following the Festival.
+Winners not in attendance will be notified by email following the Festival.